This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - and South Beach.

-Orlando and Surrounds
+9. Orlando and Surrounding Areas

 I’m sure the first thing that springs to mind when you think of Orlando is theme parks!

-It’s true, Orlando has some world class theme parks making it one of the best family vacation spots in Florida
+It’s true, Orlando has some world-class theme parks making it one of the best family vacation spots in Florida.

-There’s Disney World and Universal Studios which are pretty much unmissable if you have kids or you are a big Harry Potter or Disney fan.
+There are Walt Disney World and Universal Studios which are pretty much unmissable if you have kids or you are a big Harry Potter or Disney fan.

-Aside from theme parks, there are plenty more fabulous things to do in Orlando within a short 30-minute drive to get back to nature on your theme park free days.
+Aside from theme parks, there are plenty more fabulous things to do in Orlando within a short 30-minute drive to get back to nature on your theme park-free days.

 Two of our favorite outdoor areas and springs near Orlando are Kelly Park and Blue Springs State Park.